-Client: Client-based access control makes the client build proofs of access for the constraint information in the client's access right, as shown in Fig. 1.
+Client: Client-based access control makes the client build proofs of access for the constraint information in the client's access right, as shown in Figure 1.
 Without these proofs, the client will not be able to retrieve assurances from the constraint services.
 Therefore, confidential knowledge about constraint information cannot leak to the client.

-Primary service: The primary service could learn confidential knowledge about constraint information from a proof of access received from the client because the proof lists assurances, in addition to the client's access right.
-Therefore, the client must validate that the primary service has access to the constraint information before sending the proof.
-Note that since the client's access to the primary information depends on the primary service having access to the constraint information, there is no incentive for the client to perform this validation.
-For this reason, some form of punitive action (e.g., revoke the client's access right) should be taken for misbehaving clients.
-As mentioned above, we assume for now that access rights to constraint information are not constrained, so the client does not need to validate access rights of a constraint service when sending a proof to the service.
+Primary service: The primary service could learn confidential knowledge about constraint information from a proof of access received from the client since the proof also lists assurances, in addition to the client's access right.
+Therefore, the client must validate that the primary service has access to the constraint information before sending the proof to the service.
+(Since the client's access rights to the constraint information are not constrained, the client does not need to perform this check when sending a proof of access to a constraint service.)
+In case the client is not willing to perform this validation, its access rights should be revoked.

 Issuer: The issuer of the client's access right to the primary information could collude with the client or the primary service to learn confidential knowledge about constraint information in the access right.
-However, since we ensure that both candidates have access to this knowledge, this is not an information leak, as defined in Section 3.1.
+However, since we ensure that both candidates have access to this knowledge, as mentioned above, this is not an information leak.

 Access rights to constraint information can recursively be constrained, which makes avoiding information leaks more difficult.
-For simplicity reasons, let us next assume that there is only one level of recursion, that is, if an entity has a constrained access right to constraint information, the entity's access rights to the constraint information in that access right are not constrained.
+For simplicity reasons, let us assume that there is only one level of recursion, that is, if an entity has a constrained access right to constraint information, the entity's access rights to the constraint information in that access right are not constrained.
 (We discuss the more general case in Section 4.)
 As discussed above, the client needs to ensure that the primary service has access rights to the constraint information in the client's access right to the primary information.
 If the service's access rights are constrained, the client has to validate these constraints.
 Namely, the client has to retrieve constraint information from a constraint service, using access rights issued to the client.
 If such an access right was constrained and its issuer colluded with the primary service, the issuer would know that whenever the primary service is contacted, the constraints in this access right are satisfied and the issuer could derive confidential knowledge about constraint information in the access right.
-We can avoid this leak by requiring the client to ensure that the issuer of an access right has access to the constraint information listed in the constraints of the access right before using the access right in a proof of access.
+We can avoid this leak by requiring the client to ensure that the issuer of an access right has access to constraint information in the access right before using the access right in a proof of access.

-In client-based access control, access rights are typically represented as digital certificates.
+In client-based access control, access rights are represented as digital certificates.
 We have not discussed where an entity that is granted an access right stores the corresponding certificate.
 The entity could store access rights in a publicly accessible database and retrieve them from this database when building proofs of access.
 However, if access rights were stored in such a database, the primary service could exploit the information leak just described without having to collude with the issuer of an access right.
-This observation suggests not storing access rights in a publicly accessible database.
+This observation suggests not to store access rights in a publicly accessible database.